Pritisaha2003/graphic-designing-siestly-UI-UX-using-figma/README.md

-# graphic-designing-seistly-work
+# graphic-designing-siestly-work
 Test task

-**Task Execution: UI/UX Design and Website Modification for Seistly**
+**Task Execution: UI/UX Design and Website Modification for Siestly**

 **Objective:** Enhance the user interface and visual appeal of Seistly's website through strategic modifications and custom graphic designs.

 **Tools Utilized:**
 - **Figma:** Used for wireframing, creating mockups, and designing interactive prototypes of website pages.
-- **Canva:** Employed for creating custom graphics, images, and promotional materials tailored to Seistly's brand aesthetic.
+- **Canva:** Employed for creating custom graphics, images, and promotional materials tailored to Siestly's brand aesthetic.

 **Process Overview:**